forcedotcom/sfdx-scanner/messages/config-command.md

 # flags.output-file.description

 If you specify a file within folder, such as `--output-file ./config/code-analyzer.yml`, the folder must already exist, or you get an error.
-If the file already exists, a prompt will ask if you would like to override it.
+If the file already exists, a prompt asks if you want to overwrite it.

 If you don't specify this flag, the command outputs the configuration state to the terminal.